VineetTambe/steganography_java/README.md

 # steganography_java
-This is my mini project for second year 4th semester(about January 2019).
-I have taken a heavy reference from websites such as github, codechef and various youtube tutorials.
-The documentation of this project has been uploaded in .pptx format.
+Steganography is a method of hiding secret data, by embedding it into an audio, video, image or text file.
+It is one of the methods employed to protect secret or sensitive data from malicious attacks.
 Stenography is a interesting area of cryptography and this project has helped me discover it further more.
+The documentation of this project has been uploaded in .pptx format chaeck it out for more information about the project.
 Enjoy.